corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/ledger-recovery-flow.md

 ## Usage

+Ledger Recovery should be considered a tool to complement a standardised Corda Network operational backup and recovery process.
+It should be used to re-instate a Corda database from the point of a consistent back-up, and should not be considered a tool to recover a partially corrupt database (eg. where records may be missing from a subset of tables).
+The Ledger Recovery process utilises new recovery distribution records in conjunction with the atomicity semantics of recording corda transactions, which encompass recording the transaction to the `node_transactions` table, updating the vault states tables and, optionally, updating any other custom contract state tables associated with the transaction.

 {{< important >}}
 You must restart the recovering node before calling the `LedgerRecoveryFlow.` This is to ensure that in-memory state, such as transaction caches, does not interfere with the recovery process.